EnterpriseDB/tpa/docs/tpaexec-configure.md

 To use product repositories, you must first
 ``export TPA_2Q_SUBSCRIPTION_TOKEN=xxx`` before you run tpaexec.
-You can get your subscription token from the 2ndQuadrant Portal, under "Account information" (click "Company info" in the left menu, then "Company").
+You can get your subscription token from the 2ndQuadrant Portal, under "Company info" in the left menu, then "Company".

 ### Software versions